-When children start spinning out of control they usually exhibit many different signs which parents need to watch out for.
-Unfortunately, many parents often write-off these signs as normal adolescent behavior and as a result they don’t realize that their child is into drugs or other at-risk behavior until it is too late.
+When children start spinning out of control they usually exhibit many different signs that parents need to watch out for.
+Unfortunately, many parents often write off these signs as normal adolescent behavior, and as a result, they don’t realize that their child is into drugs or other at-risk behavior until it is too late.
 So how can you as a parent know for sure whether or not your child is in danger?
 Simple … by understanding that every child is in danger of this.
-The parent who says “not my kid” is the same parent who will miss all the signs that their child has started experimenting with drugs, promiscuity, illegal activities or other troubled behavior.
+The parent who says “not my kid” is the same parent who will miss all the signs that their child has started experimenting with drugs, promiscuity, illegal activities, or other troubled behavior.
 Often they will stay in this state of denial till their son or daughter is in real trouble.
 So what should you as parents be looking for?

 These outward signs of rebellion should be obvious to a parent.
 Has your child started listening to radically different music such as heavy metal or punk rock?
 Is your kid coloring their hair some weird color just to fit in?
 Is your child dressing down to fit in with friends at school?
 All of these are outward signs that your child is succumbing to negative peer pressure.